callumacrae/intentiothemes.com/README.md

 php composer.phar install
 ```

-Then, copy `contactConfig.sample.php` to `contactConfig.php` and put in the topic arn, the access key ID, and the secret key.
+Then, copy `config.sample.php` to `config.php` and put in the topic arn, the access key ID, and the secret key.